 Both conditions can lead to burning, stinging and itching.
 People prone to either condition are ripe for flareups in the fall, when the air is cooler and drier.
 They may notice increased breakouts due to face masks worn too tight or made of scratchy, irritating fabrics, or that absorb natural moisture on the face.

 Prescription moisturizers and prescription eczema and rosacea creams will hydrate skin.
 Oral medications may be necessary to help reduce symptoms.

 Dry Skin and Lips

 Summer humidity combined with drinking more water keeps bodies and skin hydrated.
-But when fall arrives, so does broken, cracked and dry skin because of drier air — as well as not drinking enough water.
-It is essential to stay hydrated inside and out by drinking more water, moisturizing the skin, running a humidifier in the bedroom at night and using a medicated skin cream, if needed.
+But when fall arrives, so does broken, cracked and dry skin.
+This is usually because of drier air — as well as not drinking enough water.
+It is essential to stay hydrated inside and out.
+Drink more water, moisturize the skin, run a humidifier in the bedroom at night and use a medicated skin cream, if needed.

 Though not related to mask wearing, summer sun damage is one of the primary reasons dermatologist offices fill up in the fall.
 Regardless of how much sunscreen was used while enjoying the sunshine, moles, freckles and sunspots get darker during summer.